 The False Claims Act allows people with knowledge of fraud against the government to file a qui tam lawsuit on the government’s behalf seeking recovery of lost funds due to the fraud being reported.
 This law holds vendors who make a false claim against the government for payment accountable for their fraudulent actions.

 If you have knowledge of fraud against the government, you can become a whistleblower.
 The False Claims Act offers whistleblowers a strong incentive to come forward with their knowledge of fraud against the government.
 As a whistleblower, you can receive 15-30% of the recovered funds as a reward for your assistance with the qui tam case.
+Find out your legal rights and protections by speaking to the experienced qui tam lawyers at Colling Gilbert Wright & Carter at (855) 880-4741.

 Filing a Qui Tam Lawsuit